 From agriculture to pastoral communities

-This urban culture is known as Sumerian and evolved around a dozen or so city states within the Fertile Crescent.
+This urban culture that started later is known as Sumerian and evolved around a dozen or so city states within the Fertile Crescent.
 Each city was centred around a temple and had their own city god.
 The Bible mentions that Abraham came from Ur and that he brought his city god with him while travelling towards the ‘Promised Land’.
 The city organisation in Sumer was most likely theocratic.

 Old Testament an account of transition